-The Detroit Zoological Society's Center for Zoo and Aquarium Animal Welfare and Ethics is offering an immersive five-day workshop October 7-11, 2019 for professionals working with and around captive animals.
-The workshop is designed to help participants better understand animals' perspectives and experiences, address the challenges captivity imposes on animal welfare, and develop the skills necessary to assess and improve overall well-being.
-The workshop is comprised of lectures, discussions, group projects and hands-on exercises at the Detroit Zoo.
+The Detroit Zoological Society's Center for Zoo and Aquarium Animal Welfare and Ethics is offering an immersive five-day workshop October 7-11, 2019 designed to help animal care professional better understand animals' perspectives and experiences, address the challenges captivity imposes on animal welfare, and develop the skills necessary to assess and improve overall well-being.

 Please visit the AZA calendar to find the current list of workshops, meetings, and training opportunities that are of interest to Animal Program participants and other zoo and aquarium professionals.
 To add to this list, please email firstname.lastname@example.org.

 This award program identifies and rewards significant achievement in avian husbandry and conservation.
 Please see descriptions below for the award categories and contact Steven Sarro with any questions.
 The deadline for the submissions is November 1.

 Are you looking for funding support for your avian research, field conservation, veterinary care or husbandry project?
 ASAG is offering a total of $3500 in funding (potentially distributed among several projects) in 2020 for the ASAG Conservation and Research grant.
 Applications are due by December 1.
 Please visit the ASAG website for the application form and application instructions.